 Our design submission for RIBA’s international ideas competition Re-Imagining the Garden City.
-We’re one of four practices now tasked to develop our ideas for the urban expansion of Letchworth Garden City.
+We were one of four practices selected to develop our ideas for the urban expansion of Letchworth Garden City.

 The inspiration behind Gardenia is a connection with nature and Letchworth’s founding vision of a city of gardens.